Department: Comparative Biomedical Sciences

 Dr Doube is a Lecturer whose work focusses on imaging of the musculoskeletal system.

-Dr Doube is a New Zealand-trained veterinary surgeon who came to the UK to undertake a PhD on early changes in the equine third metacarpal bone in the same site as later condylar fracture.
+Dr Doube earned a veterinary degree at Massey University, New Zealand and a PhD at Queen Mary, University of London on early changes in the equine third metacarpal bone in the same site as later condylar fracture.
 This work built on previous studies by Elwyn Firth and Alan Boyde using correlative confocal and scanning electron microscopy.

 A postdoc at Imperial College London followed, in Sandra Shefelbine's group in the Department of Bioengineering.
 In collaboration with John Hutchinson at RVC's Structure and Motion Laboratory, Michael investigated scaling of bone structure in relation to animal size.
 To accomplish this research, Michael started the BoneJ software project, which brought together existing and new programs for bone image analysis.
 After a stint at the Light Microscopy Facility of the Max Planck Institute of Molecular Cell Biology and Genetics, Michael returned to London to take up an academic post within RVC's Department of Comparative Biomedical Sciences.